last update: February 10 2023

 The stages of a Citrix NetScaler Gateway connection

-I talk about using Citrix StoreFront website, there is not so much difference to a receiver for web site.
-If you still use Citrix WebInterface: not much difference there, but my screen shots won’t be of any help.
+I talk about using the Citrix StoreFront website, there is not so much difference to a ‘receiver for the web’ site.
+If you still use Citrix WebInterface: not much difference there, but my screenshots won’t be of any help.

 - a user connects to the NetScaler Gateway website and is prompted with a login page

 - the user enters his credentials.
-These credentials are checked against logon providers like LDAP and RADIUS-based sources (Active Directory, RSA, Safe Word, SMS Token and many more).
+These credentials are checked against login providers like LDAP and RADIUS-based sources (Active Directory, RSA, Safe Word, SMS Token and many more).

 - The user will see applications only after logging on successfully.
 So logon is done and without any issue as soon as we see applications!